demisto/content-docs/docs/integrations/custom-integration-duplication.md

 ## Step 4: Duplicate & Update Integration YAML

 1. **Locate the Integration**: Find the integration folder you wish to duplicate inside `Packs/<PackName>/Integrations/<IntegrationName>/`.
-2. **Create a Working Copy**: Copy the integration directory or YAML file to a new location or branch.
+2. **Create a Working Copy**: Copy the integration directory or YAML file to a new branch.
 3. **Add the `_copy` Marker**: Open the integration's `.yml` file in an editor (e.g., VS Code) and update both the `commonfields.id` and `name` fields:

 ```yaml